arms0333/PHP-MySQL-simple_login_form/README.md

-# PHP with MySQL; a simple login form
+# PHP with MySQL: a simple login form
 made with bootstrap
 ___